Sign in

 Bushrangers Bay Walk

-The reward for finishing this walk is access to Bushrangers Bay, a stunning protected cove that comprises a sandy beach surrounded by basalt cliffs.
+The reward for finishing the Bushrangers Bay Walk is access to Bushrangers Bay, a stunning protected cove that comprises a sandy beach surrounded by basalt cliffs.
 Start at Cape Schanck car park before following coastal clifftops that offer excellent views over the sea and even glimpses of the Cape Schanck lighthouse.
 Down below, you’ll also see wild waves crashing onto jagged rocks.
+It's an astounding sight, and one of the best walks in the Mornington Peninsula

 Distance: 6 kilometres